nginxinc/nginx-ingress-workshops/Azure/labs/lab1/readme.md

         ```
      1. Create an IngressClass resource.

-         >**Note:** If you would like to set the NGINX Ingress Controller as the default one, uncomment the annotation `ingressclass.kubernetes.io/is-default-class` within the below file)
+         >**Note:** If you would like to set the NGINX Ingress Controller as the default one, uncomment the annotation `ingressclass.kubernetes.io/is-default-class` within the below file.
         ```bash
         kubectl apply -f common/ingress-class.yaml
         ```